Nuffle-Labs/nffl/docs/docs/design/overview.md

 As defined in the [EigenLayer AVS guidelines](https://docs.eigenlayer.xyz/eigenlayer/avs-guides/first-steps-towards-designing-an-avs), AVS operation should be represented in terms of units of work called _Tasks_.
 These tasks are defined in the AVS contracts on Ethereum.
 The AVS payment and slashing are based on the operators fulfilling these tasks in a correct manner.

 In the SFFL architecture, the attestations defined above are not defined as a _Task_ - rather, they are defined as _Message_s.
 The _Task_ for SFFL nodes is defined as the amalgamation of all the _Message_ types, specifically the unit of work required from all validators is to attest on the aggregation (more specifically _Merkleization_) of messages in a time range.

 Using the merkleization of aggregated messages, the existance or non-existance of a message in a time range is verified on Ethereum through the task response.
-The verification of the aggregated message is used for slashing and payment purposes.
+The verification of the aggregated message is used for slashing and payment processing.

 For more details on checkpoints, refer to
 [Messaging and Checkpoints](./messaging_and_checkpoints.md).